RedisGrafana/RedisGrafana/docs/index.md

 The Redis plug-ins for Grafana allow users to connect to the Redis databases and build dashboards in Grafana to easily monitor Redis and application data.

+!!! important "Grafana"

-!!! important "Only Grafana 7.1 and later with a new plug-in platform supported."
+    Only Grafana 7.1 and later with a new plug-in platform supports Redis plug-in.

 ![Redis plug-ins for Grafana](images/redis-app.gif)